Alila-kevin/github-repository-contribution-stats/README.md

 ### Themes

-With inbuilt themes, you can customize the look of the card without doing any [manual customization](#customization).
+With inbuilt themes, you can customize the card's look without doing any [manual customization](#customization).

-Use `&theme=THEME_NAME` parameter like so :-
+Use `&theme=THEME_NAME` parameter like so:-

 ```md
 ![Taehyun's GitHub Repository Contribution stats](https://github-contributor-stats.vercel.app/api?username=HwangTaehyun&hide=B&theme=default)